dryack/avoision/.github/ISSUE_TEMPLATE/add-to-archival.md

 ---
 name: Add to Archival
-about: Request to add a site to the archival
+about: Request to add a site to archival
 labels: add_to_archiving

 ---